rejevichb/flowbit/README.md

  ## Troubleshooting
 Connection issues:

-In case of kafka server connection issues,
+In case of kafka server connection issues try:

-try:
-- open "server.properties" file that kafka uses to start the server
+- opening the "server.properties" file that kafka uses to start the server
 - find "listeners = PLAINTEXT://your.host.name:9092" and uncomment it

 ## Running Example Configurations

 #### MySQL Song Database Example
-Included in the submission is a mysql database titled songs.
+Included in the submission is a sqlite database file titled songs.db with a table called songs.
+Feel free to load in your own database file and change the config.txt accordingly.

-#### CSV Flight Data Example